A guide to flying with high blood pressure

 Lifestyle changes play an important role in managing high blood pressure, particularly keeping salt intake low, not smoking, and maintaining a healthy weight, but medication’s also crucial and some people are prescribed multiple drugs.
 If you’ve never experienced symptoms or felt unwell, the idea of being on long-term medication can seem odd.
 But, as Dr Alahmar highlights, there’s been a lot of research around the effects of high blood pressure and if left untreated, “the risks of stroke and heart attacks rocket”.

-According to Blood Pressure UK, an alarming proportion of people with high blood pressure are not receiving treatment.
-Plus, of those who have been prescribed blood pressure drugs, recent Public Health England figures suggest 50-80% do not take all of their medication.
+An alarming proportion of people with high blood pressure are not receiving treatment.
+Plus, of those who have been prescribed blood pressure drugs, recent figures suggest 50-80% do not take all of their medication.

 This might also explain why some people don’t declare their high blood pressure when taking out travel insurance.
 A survey in 2014 found 1 in 20 holidaymakers aged over 50 failed to declare a medical condition in a bid to cut costs, while Foreign & Commonwealth Office figures suggest 1 in 7 holidaymakers in the over-50s bracket have travelled without insurance.
 According to reports, high blood pressure is the second most likely health condition people fail to declare when taking out travel insurance.